Lucien12560/ST10469902_PART1/README.md

 2. <h2>Project Goal</h2>
 The goal is to create a modern user friendly and responsive website that promotes the tutoring centres services and makes it easier for the user to navigate and enable potential clients to register and contact the business online

-<h2>This organisation is suitable because it requires and visually appealing website to attract new students and provides essential information to parents and learners</h2>
+This organisation is suitable because it requires and visually appealing website to attract new students and provides essential information to parents and learners.

 <h1>ChangeLog</h1>
 11 August 2026